GoogleContainerTools/kpt-functions-catalog/examples/starlark/set-namespace/README.md

-# starlark: Simple Example
+# starlark: Set Namespace

 ### Overview

-In this example, we are going to demonstrate how to declaratively run the [`starlark`] function with an inline starlark script as function configuration.
+In this example, we are going to demonstrate how to declaratively run the [`starlark`] function with an inline starlark script as function configuration to set namespaces to KRM resources.

 We are going to use the following `Kptfile` and `fn-config.yaml` to configure the function: